On particular diameter bounds for integral point sets in higher dimensions: Bounds based on rails sets

 which gives $d(m, 2m + 36) \leq 107526848$.

 \end{itemize}

-\begin{remark} For all the examples above, maximum in the right part of (\ref{formula1}) evaluates to the diameter of the system.
-The following example shows that the maximum can be evaluated to $w$: \end{remark}
+\begin{remark} In all the examples above, the maximum in the right-hand side of (\ref{formula1}) is attained on the diameter of the system.
+The following example shows that the maximum can be attained on $w$: \end{remark}

 \begin{itemize} \item $\mathcal{P}=\sqrt{2}/{1} * \{ (\pm 76, 60), (\pm 62 , 0), (\pm 29 , 0), (\pm 6 , 0)\} $ (Figure~\ref{picture_10.png}).

 $f = 152$, $v = 114$, $w = 190$, $\operatorname{diam(\mathcal{P})} = 162$.